Undergraduate Course

 Compulsory module

 On this module you will explore some of the theories and concepts relating to the analytical interpretation of the media.
-We will introduce you to major issues that relate media to social and cultural contexts and to key You will also have the opportunity to assess and evaluate approaches to critical and analytical investigation.
+We will introduce you to major issues that relate media to social and cultural contexts.
+You will also have the opportunity to assess and evaluate approaches to critical and analytical investigation.

 Credits: 20